 Variable lease payments that do not depend on an index or a rate not included in the initial measurement of the ROU asset and lease liability are recognized as an expense in profit or loss the in the period in which they are incurred.

-NOTES TO THE CONDENSED INTERIM FINANCIAL STATEMENTS (Unaudited - Prepared by Management)
+NOTES TO THE CONDENSED INTERIM FINANCIAL STATEMENTS (Unaudited - Prepared by Management) (Expressed in Canadian Dollars)

 4. EXPLORATION AND EVALUATION ASSETS